The economics of football

 In 2015, 38% of the 2.7bn spectators of the Premier League were Chinese, a situation that is repeated in the other European leagues.
 Commercial brands know this and, like Chevrolet with Manchester United, they no longer look to increase sales in their own countries, but to boost consumers in Asia, Africa and the Middle East.

-However, neither the car industry nor airlines are the dominant sectors in this area.
+However, neither the car industry nor airlines are the dominant sectors in the economics of football.
 Betting shops are on 20% of the top 50 most valuable teams’ shirts according to Brand Finances, although most teams are qualitatively less important.

 Television in the football economy

-The distribution of television rights follows different patterns.
+The economic impact of football is determined by the distribution of television rights, which follows different patterns.
 In Spain, far from being an exception, it seems clear that exorbitant prices are creating a bubble that certainly does not reflect the yield on the investment.
 Mediapro bought the rights to the Champions League and the Europa League until 2021 for almost €1.1bn.
 Telecommunications operators like Vodafone and Orange do not seem willing to match such high bids and Movistar has finally acquired the broadcasting rights for the Spanish La Liga for the next three seasons for €2.94bn.

 There have been constant rumors about the interest of the Internet giants (Google, Amazon and Facebook) in acquiring these rights, but the football economy does not seem to be a priority for these companies.
 The situation of the La Liga broadcasting rights is not very different bearing in mind the proposal to increase revenues by 30% per season from 2019 to 2022, to total €1.8bn a year in revenues.